Artificial Intelligence (AI) in Cybersecurity

 6. Fraud Prevention: AI can continuously monitor for potential fraud and act when anomalous activities are detected.
 It can be used in a financial transaction workflow.

-7. Security Analytics: AI can analyze much larger amounts of security data to identify the threats that may have been hidden among the vast volumes of information.
+7. Security Analytics: AI can analyse much larger amounts of security data to identify the threats that may have been hidden among the vast volumes of information.
 It can also provide insights and recommendations for remediation actions.

 9. Predictive Capabilities: AI can predict future attack trends and initiate proactive defence planning.